Miniontoby/pyrokid_cxr_clientm/README.md

-# com.rokid.crx.client-m library for Python
+# com.rokid.cxr.client-m library for Python

-A python port of the com.rokid.crx.client-m Java library.
+A python port of the com.rokid.cxr.client-m Java library.

-The idea is to allow you to use the CRX-M SDK on any device with bluetooth.
+The idea is to allow you to use the CXR-M SDK on any device with bluetooth.

 Library supports Python 3.6+ (confirmed using `vermin`), for as far as Bleak supports.

 **This repo is NOT an official Rokid Glasses repo.
 We're not associated with Rokid.**
-*This is just a personal project to port CRX-M to python, so it can be used on any platform, instead of only phones with android 10+*
+*This is just a personal project to port CXR-M to python, so it can be used on any platform, instead of only phones with android 10+*

 ## Info